Peñón de Vélez de la Gomera: History

 Portugal and Spain passed an agreement in 1496 in which they effectively established their zones of influence on the North African coast.
 As a result, Spain could occupy territory only east of Peñón de Vélez.
 This restriction ended with the Iberian Union of Portugal and Spain in 1580 under Philip II after the 1578 Battle of Alcácer Quibir, when Spain started to take direct actions in Morocco, as in the occupation of Larache.

 In 1508, Spain launched a successful expedition under the command of Pedro Navarro to take the peñón located near Badis, held by pirates who were constantly attacking and looting the coast of southern Spain.

 In 1522, Spain lost the peñón to a Moroccan Berber attack that resulted in the deaths of the entire Spanish garrison.
 Ali Abu Hassun, the new Wattasid ruler of Morocco in 1554, then gave the peñón to the Ottoman troops who had assisted him in gaining the throne.

-The Ottomans used it as a base for corsairs operating in the region of the Strait of Gibraltar.
+The Ottomans used Vélez de la Gomera as a base for corsairs operating in the region of the Strait of Gibraltar.
 The Sa'di sultan Abdallah al-Ghalib was alarmed by this activity, fearing that the Ottomans might use the town of Badis as a base from which to undertake the conquest of Morocco.
 In 1564, he forced the Moroccans to evacuate the town and the peñón, which he handed over to the Spaniards.
 The Moroccan population relocated to the kasbah of Senada.

 In 2012, the territory was briefly assaulted by seven Moroccan activists belonging to the Committee for the Liberation of Ceuta and Melilla, whose leader was Yahya Yahya.